 The amount of days lost due to agent absenteeism each year can have a significant impact on call center scheduling and staffing, as well as a company’s bottom line.
 That’s why a KPI that tracks the number of call center agents that are missing can be quite useful for modifying a budget or improving workforce management techniques.
 For handling high call volumes, limiting queue wait times, and lowering call abandonment rates, knowing there are enough agents planned and present at any one time is critical.

 12. Agent Turnover Rate

 Agent turnover goes a step farther than agent absenteeism by revealing the rate at which salespeople leave to pursue other opportunities.
-This is an important KPI for any manager to monitor as it ebbs and flows throughout time, because a high turnover rate might have serious ramifications.
-Not only may turnover affect team morale, but it can also have an impact on call centre scheduling, hiring, training and retraining requirements, and customer satisfaction, which is why agent experience indicators should not be overlooked when analysing outbound call centre indicators.
+This is an important KPI for any manager to monitor as it ebbs and flows throughout time because a high turnover rate might have serious ramifications.
+Not only may turnover affect team morale, but it can also have an impact on call center scheduling, hiring, training and retraining requirements, and customer satisfaction, which is why agent experience indicators should not be overlooked when analyzing outbound call center indicators.

 Optimise your outbound reach with NCRI

-NCRI helps optimise your business’s representation to the customers by carefully securing and tracking key performance indicators for outbound call centres regularly to increase the effectiveness of the campaign.
-Our experienced workforce are highly skilled in monitoring and adjusting outbound call centre metrics, not only these our efforts are further enhanced by the use of Data analytics and business intelligence reporting.
+NCRI helps optimise your business’s representation to the customers by carefully securing and tracking key performance indicators for outbound call centers regularly to increase the effectiveness of the campaign.
+Our experienced workforce is highly skilled in monitoring and adjusting outbound call center metrics, not only these our efforts are further enhanced by the use of Data analytics and business intelligence reporting.